stephansahm/stephansahm.github.io/_posts/2016-07-01-Theano-Models.markdown

 As a preview, please consider this visualization of a MLP Model, consisting out of two layers (AffineNonLinear Model), which is fed into a GaussianNoise Model.

-The code will follow as soon at it is open source.
+You see / interact with the loss function, which is build from the probability distribution function of the GaussianNoise, in log space (for numeric reasons).

 <iframe src="{{ "/examples/tmp/loss.html" | prepend: site.baseurl }}" height="500">
   - sorry iframe does not work -
 </iframe>

+The code will follow as soon at it is open source.